Wereldjimmy/JvanderWereld/book/BSc/05_Bachelor_Thesis.md

 # 5. Bachelor Thesis 3D Printed Vascular Self Healing Concrete
 Throughout my thesis I investigated the impact of printing direction on the porosity and flexural strength of 3D-printed vascular self-healing concrete.
 The research contributes to improving durability and self-healing capabilities in concrete structures.
-My thesis can be downloaded {download}`here <../Documents/BEP_3D_printed_vascular_self_healing_concrete_JvanderWereld.pdf>`
+My thesis can be downloaded {download}`here. <../Documents/BEP_3D_printed_vascular_self_healing_concrete_JvanderWereld.pdf>`

 **Background and Problem Statement**\
 Concrete is prone to cracking, which in turn leads to reinforcement corrosion and structural failure.
 To mitigate this, new technologies like self-healing concrete can be used.
 The self-healing concrete researched throughout my thesis used a vascular system (similar to blood vessels in nature) to transport healing agents that repair cracks and combines this with 3D-printing.